jceminer/cn_gpu_miner/README.md

 On CN-Heavy/HVX/Tube:

-* JCE is a lot faster than the open-source miners (Stak, Xmrig, Gateless...) by a factor of +20%
+* JCE is faster than the open-source miners on most cards:
 * 1750+ on Vega56
-* 1010+ on RX570/580
+* 1025+ on RX570/580
 * 650+ on R9 290X
 * 400+ on HD7850 2G
 * 425+ on HD7950 3G